digertt/CSCI597UAssignment2Group3/readme.txt

 API gateway
 	https://q9ziogix3f.execute-api.us-west-1.amazonaws.com/prod

+Lambda Function Source and Scripts
+	The source code for the lambda function is in envioronment/application The updated scripts to configure everything in AWS are in environment/scripts

 CLI
+	cli is in the environment folder.
 	In the folder containing app-start.py run:

+	pip install requests
 	python3 app-start/py

 	Then follow printed instructions in the command prompt.